linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/HBS Oaktree and the Restructuring of CIT Group (B).md

 # Oaktree and the Restructuring of CIT Group (B)

 On Wednesday, July 15, 2009, CIT announced the termination of its talks with the U.S. government, in which it had attempted to receive a guarantee of newly issued debt under the Temporary Liquidity Guarantee Program (TLGP).
-On Monday, July 20th, a group of six CIT creditors stepped in with a  \$3 billion rescue loan package.\(^{1}$  Over the weekend, CIT rejected a private offer from General Electric of over \)2 billion in secured loans.
+On Monday, July 20th, a group of six CIT creditors stepped in with a $3 billion rescue loan package.^{1}$ Over the weekend, CIT rejected a private offer from General Electric of over $2 billion in secured loans.
 While GE's offer was less costly and required less collateral than the loans from bondholders, CIT rejected the offer because loan funds would not have been available until July 31. $^{2}$

 ## Terms of the Rescue Loan

-The loan package consisted of a  \$2 billion term-loan facility, available immediately, and a\$ 1 billion delay-draw term loan facility, available at the end of the month.
+The loan package consisted of a $2 billion term-loan facility, available immediately, and a $1 billion delay-draw term loan facility, available at the end of the month.
 Other CIT unsecured creditors could participate in the syndication of the \$1 billion delay-draw facility.
 Both facilities matured on January 20, 2012, and both facilities set interest at LIBOR plus 1,000 basis points, with a 3% LIBOR floor, payable monthly.
 The facility also included a variety of fees: (i) a commitment fee of 5%; (ii) an undrawn commitment fee of 1% per annum; (iii) a 2% exit fee on amounts prepaid or repaid; and (iv) a prepayment premium of 6.5% percent on the loan amount CIT might want to reduce.

-The \(3 billion loan was secured by all unencumbered CIT assets.
+The $3 billion loan was secured by all unencumbered CIT assets.
 The loan included a minimum collateral coverage covenant requiring the ratio of the book value of the collateral securing the loan to exceed a 5:1 ratio on a quarterly basis, and for fair value to exceed a 3:1 ratio as of the end of each fiscal year.
 On July 31, 2009, the ratio of the book value of the collateral securing the credit facility to the outstanding loans was estimated to be greater than 8:1.
 Through contractual mechanisms (see Exhibit 1), fee schedule, and collateral requirements, the creditors effectively made any third-party follow-up financing unattractive, and preserved the option of debtor-in-possession (DIP) financing for themselves.

 The credit facility was arranged by Barclays, and included among its lenders California-based Oaktree Capital Management, Pacific Investment Management Co.
 (PIMCO), Capital Research & Management, New York-based Centerbridge Partners, Boston-based Baupost Group, and Greenwich, Connecticut-based Silver Point Capital.
 These six creditors collectively comprised the Lenders Steering Committee.
 Members of Steering Committee were restricted from changing their positions in CIT unsecured debt, and would not be allowed to buy CIT assets in a direct sale.